rotki/rotki/docs/usage_guide.rst

   :alt: Defi Deposits Yearn Vaults
   :align: center

-You can also a details list of historical actions performed in the supported Defi protocols such as deposits withdrawals etc.
+You can also get a detailed list of historical actions performed in the supported Defi protocols such as deposits withdrawals etc.

 .. image:: images/sc_decentralized_deposits_history.png
   :alt: Defi Deposits history
   :align: center

-Finally you need to have premium in order for the total amount of earned assets in a given time period to be counted in the profit/loss report.
+Finally you need to have a premium subscription in order for the total amount of earned or lost value per asset in a given time period to be counted in the profit/loss report.

 Liquidity Pools
 ================